surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Keytrack** – When disabled, the oscillator will play the same pitch regardless of the key pressed.
-This button can be right-clicked to toggle its state across all oscillator in the scene.
+This button can be right-clicked to toggle its state across all oscillators in the scene.

 **Retrigger** – If active, the oscillator and all its unison voices will always start immediately at the same phase position.
 This is useful for snappy sounds where you want the attack to sound exactly the same each note.
-This button can be right-clicked to set its state across all oscillator in the scene.
+This button can be right-clicked to set its state across all oscillators in the scene.

 **Other** - The rest of the sliders from the oscillator editor are specific to each oscillator type.
 See [Oscillator algorithms](#oscillator-algorithms) in the